oliver-ni/resume/main.typ

 ][May 2020 -- Present]

 - Developed chat-based Pokémon game on the messaging platform Discord, enabling *5,000,000+ users* to connect online.
-- Wrote *20,000 lines* of Python, Rust, and Elixir code using MongoDB and later PostgreSQL.
+- Wrote *20,000 lines* of Python, Rust, and Elixir code using MongoDB and PostgreSQL.
 - Scaled services to handle *2,000+ requests per second* with Kubernetes, gRPC, distributed systems.
 - Recruited and led support team with 6 administrative staff members and 30+ community moderators.